 Being unprepared can harm your chances of securing ongoing work

-- You won’t appear as professional – if you don’t have your processes, templates and documents in order, you will be forced to create these as and when you need them – which will probably result in you appearing disorganised and unprofessional.
-Also, you might leave out key details that you actually do require – particularly when it comes to contracts, invoices and legal requirements
+- You won’t appear as professional – if you don’t have your processes, contracts and documents in order, you will be forced to create these as and when you need them – which will probably result in you appearing disorganised and unprofessional.
+Also, you might leave out key details that you actually do require – particularly when it comes to contracts, invoices, legal requirements and indemnity insurance

-- You won’t be able to work efficiently – you’ll save time by being organised and knowing exactly how you will run a project, but if you’re still fiddling about trying to invent an invoice or briefing template, you’ll waste valuable time – which translates to lost work hours and income
+- You won’t be able to work efficiently – being prepared at all times is important as it saves time by being organised and knowing exactly how you will run a project, but if you’re still fiddling about trying to invent an invoice or briefing template, you’ll waste valuable time – which translates to lost work hours and income.

 When I started out, I had no processes and templates.